Cobhamites: Emergence

 In 1730s he had begun to grow gradually disenchanted with Walpole, coming to a head when he opposed a proposed Excise Bill in 1733 forcing Walpole to withdraw the Bill.
 Walpole punished him by removing Cobham's command of his regiment.
 This prompted Cobham to break entirely from his support of Walpole, and he now crossed to join the Opposition.
 He began to gather a group of supporters around him, often holding their meetings at Cobham's famous estate at Stowe House in Buckinghamshire.
 They were a mixture of MPs, Peers as well as some prospective politicians.
 The writer Alexander Pope was associated with the group.

 Although almost exclusively made up of Whigs, the group worked closely with the Tories who made up the bulk of the Opposition, and shared Cobham's sharp dislike of the Walpole government.
 Cobham's supporters and the other Whigs refused to become Tories, and were soon styling themselves as the 'Patriot Party' or 'Patriot Whigs'.
 The group was at times associated with Frederick, Prince of Wales a noted opponent of Walpole and his father, the King.
 The Cobham members would often pay court to Frederick at Leicester House.

 Walpole outraged them further by dismissing all those who held army commissions and had spoken out against him - which they considered an abuse of his powers.
 The group now set about attacking Walpole in an attempt to force him from office.
+They joined forces with the Tory leader Sir William Wyndham, known for his Jacobite sympathies.
+His daughter Elizabeth later married George Grenville.